Psychotherapy & Counselling

 To become aware that you're dreaming is to become lucid.
 In this sense dream life and waking life are no different; in both we dream up who we are, our reality, our perspectives, values, suffering and joy.
 In this sense life is a dream from which we never awake.
 The challenge is to 'wake up to ourselves' so that we become lucid in our waking lives.

 Life tasks us with how to deal with, and get beyond the stress, fear and drama that is life.
-I enjoy helping people wake up and become lucid so that they can get beyond their preoccupations and become both productive and creative.
+I enjoy helping people wake up and become lucid so that they can get beyond their preoccupations and become both engaged and engaging, and productive and creative.

 Both counselling and psychotherapy start with a conversation about why you have come for therapy.
 It's not necessary to decide whether you want counselling or psychotherapy; the nature and extent of the issues generally suggest the direction of the work.
 In my experience all therapy starts out as counselling which might then develop into psychotherapy.